If your dog fouls in any public area you are reqired to clean it up and properly dispose of it

 - St Martin's Enclosed Tennis Courts

-Dogs on Leads – Designated Streets
+Dogs on Leads

-To introduce a requirement for dogs to be kept on leads in designated church grounds as specified in the PSPO.
+There is a requirement for dogs to be kept on leads in designated church grounds as specified in the PSPO.

-Dogs on Leads – Bird Breeding Areas
+Bird Breeding Areas

-Dogs on Leads by direction of an Authorised Officer
+By Direction of an Authorised Officer

-To introduce an offence to fail to put a dog on a lead when directed to do so by an Authorised Officer.
+It is an offence to fail to put a dog on a lead when directed to do so by an Authorised Officer.